 LAHC has undertaken a Social Sustainability Study and a Social Baseline Study that estimate approximately 194 children aged 5 to 11 will in Waterloo Estate (South) and 218 young people aged 12 to 17 and that 6 primary school classrooms and 3 high school classrooms would be needed as a result of redevelopment.
-Further consultation will be required with the Department of

-Education during the public exhibition period to ensure there is sufficient capacity in schools to support additional growth.
+Consultation with the Department of Education occurred during the public exhibition period to ensure there is sufficient capacity in schools to support additional growth.